Did Black Lives Matter in Early Illinois? Voices from the Brink of Slavery and Freedom

-A Road Scholar Program by Caroline Kisiel
+with Illinois Humanities Road Scholar Caroline Kisiel

 In the first years of statehood, the Illinois legislature included a number of proslavery advocates who made a bold attempt to change the Constitution to allow slavery.
-They had already succeeded in building in limited slavery clauses into the 1818 Constitution which were to sunset in 1825, and they now wished to expand this foothold.
+They had already succeeded in building limited slavery clauses into the 1818 Constitution which were to sunset in 1825, and they now wished to expand this foothold.

 Others vehemently fought against them, ultimately prevailing to preserve the free state.
 Learn how salt production in Equality fits into this struggle.